Cultural impact of BTS: Music industry and global sales

+Recognition and educational initiatives

 Forbes Korea named BTS the most influential celebrities of Korea in 2018 and 2020, and BTS ranked 43rd in the Forbes Celebrity 100 (2019) as one of the world's top-earning celebrities.
 As of 2019, BTS is purportedly worth more than US$4.65 billion to South Korea's economy each year, or 0.3 percent of the country's GDP.
 It attracts one in every 13 foreign tourists who visited South Korea and were cited as one of the key acts in boosting global music sales to $19 billion in 2018.

 Starting in 2020, BTS's management company, Big Hit Entertainment, sz listed publicly as part of Hybe Co., Ltd, which became valued at US$9.5 billion in 2022.
 In March 2020, Big Hit Entertainment launched a video series, "Learn Korean with BTS," on the social media app Weverse, which wss intended to "make it easy and fun for global fans who have difficulty enjoying BTS' music and contents due to the language barrier."
 The idea for the project emerged in reaction to fans asking for English subtitles for BTS' videos.
 The series consists of 30 three-minute lessons on Korean expressions and grammar using footage from existing BTS content on YouTube and VLive, such as "Run BTS!" and "Bangtan Bomb."
 The videos were developed in collaboration with experts at the Korean Language Content Institute and Hankuk University of Foreign Studies.